chbakouras/Better-Read-More/readme.txt

-=== Springbox WordPress Plugin Framework ===
+=== Better Read More ===
-Contributors: Springbox, ChrisWiegman
+Contributors: Springbox, ChrisWiegman, iislam
 Donate link: http://springbox.com
-Tags: Springbox, plugin, framework
+Tags: Springbox, readmore, mobile, jQuery
 Requires at least: 3.6
 Tested up to: 3.6
 Stable tag: 0.0.1

-Plugin framework for Springbox WordPress Projects.
+Use WordPress built-in <!--more--> tag to shorten text on pages.

 == License ==
 Released under the terms of the GNU General Public License.

 == Description ==

-Plugin framework for Springbox WordPress Projects.
+Use WordPress built-in <!--more--> tag to shorten text on pages.

 = Features =